Joseph Tsang Mang Kin: International civil servant

 In December 1983, he was appointed Deputy Director of the Commonwealth Foundation in London, where he stayed until 1990.
 He launched a series of new projects relating to the strengthening and networking of professional associations in the Commonwealth.
 He then set up Commonwealth Liaison Units in each and every Commonwealth country to group and network local Non-Governmental Organisations to better address issues of direct interest to them at both local, regional and Commonwealth levels.
 He launched new projects like the Commonwealth Writers' Prize, the Arts and Crafts Prize and formed part of the panel of the Commonwealth Poetry Prize.

 Political career

-After retiring from Civil Service in 1991, he begins his political career as the Secretary General of the Mauritius Labor Party from 1991 to 1996, and after being elected in December 1995 as a Deputy for the Mauritius Labor Party, he eventually occupies the post of Minister of Arts, Culture and Leisure, Minister of Public Service, and Minister of Arts and Culture over the course of his 5-year mandate up to September 2000.
+After retiring from Civil Service in 1991, Tsang Mang Kin began his political career as the Secretary General of the Mauritius Labor Party from 1991 to 1996, and after being elected in December 1995 as a Deputy for the Mauritius Labor Party, he eventually occupied the post of Minister of Arts, Culture and Leisure, Minister of Public Service, and Minister of Arts and Culture over the course of his 5-year mandate up to September 2000.